liuguicen/MLProject/PoseTrack/T3DP/README.md

 `--feature APK `\
 `--train`

 WANDB will create unique names for each run, and save the model names accordingly.
 Use this name for evaluation.
-We have also provided pretrained weights inside the _DATA folder.
+We have also provided pretrained weights inside the data folder.

 ## Testing

-Once the posetrack dataset is downloaded at "_DATA/Posetrack_2018/", run the following command to run our tracker on all validation videos.
+Once the posetrack dataset is downloaded at "data/Posetrack_2018/", run the following command to run our tracker on all validation videos.

 `python test_t3dp.py` \
 `--dataset          "posetrack"` \
-`--dataset_path     "_DATA/Posetrack_2018/images/val/"` \
+`--dataset_path     "data/Posetrack_2018/images/val/"` \
 `--storage_folder   "Videos_Final"` \
 `--render           True` \
 `--save             True`